Aligning Scrum Team Topology to Strategy with OKRs and Product Goals

 If an OKR requires more people than would fit one Scrum Team consider forming a Nexus (or any other agile team of teams structure) around this Product Goal.
-Or maybe you can split the Objective and have separate Scrum Teams working on each Key Results (KR).
+Or maybe you can split the Objective and have separate Scrum Teams working on each Key Result (KR).
 There are multiple possible topologies.

 The key point is to try and keep the outcome orientation all the way to the trenches where people work to create usable valuable Increments.
-In your Sprint Review, Inspect the Increments created with an eye towards your OKR.
+In your Sprint Review, Inspect the Increments created with an eye toward your OKR.
 Adapting might mean changing tactics of how to achieve the OKR or even changing the Key Result or the Objective itself.

 OKRs and Focus

 The approach I laid out above is the ultimate way to achieve focus on one strategic outcome.